 *NOTE: if you want a little more flavour in your soup, drizzle veggies in oil and pre roast in the oven until tender and then add them to the pot (once boiling)

 – Once pot comes to a steady boil, reduce heat to minimum and let simmer until the veggies are nice and tender (test by poking with a fork).
 Once complete, remove from heat and let cool enough to blend.
 If you have pre-roasted the veggies in the oven, you only need to let simmer for 2-3 minutes

-– Place soup in blender and mix until smooth and creamy (do this in a few small batches) – BE CAREFUL to ensure the soup is not too hot to blend!
+– Place soup in blender and mix until smooth and creamy (do this in a few small batches).
+Feel free to add more water depending on how thick you want your soup to be.
+BE CAREFUL to ensure the soup is not too hot to blend!
 It can be dangerous if it is not cooled down enough before you put it in your blender (I know this from experience)

 – Reheat soup on stove top if needed

 – Optional: add a few handfuls of fresh spinach or arugula to get in some extra greens (or enjoy them on the side)